mikecroucher/reproducible_ML/README.md

 ## Slides

 The slides are in **presentation/index.html**.
-On your local macginem, Navigate to that folder and open index.html in a browser.
+On your local machine, Navigate to that folder and open index.html in a browser.
 See the online version at https://mikecroucher.github.io/reproducible_ML/

 ## External resources